30 December 2013

 29 January 2013

-Back to the Future (starring Michael J Fox and Christopher Lloyd)
+Back to the Future with Michael J Fox and Christopher Lloyd

 'Back to the Future' is one of the few films I saw at the cinema, shortly before my first son was born.
-Science fiction and time travel are not exactly my chosen genre, but this film was extremely popular and highly recommended... and I enjoyed it very much.
-About twelve years ago I discovered a DVD set on special offer, featuring not just this, the original film, but the two sequels.
+Science fiction and time travel are not exactly my chosen genre.
+But this film was extremely popular and highly recommended... and I enjoyed it very much.
+About twelve years ago I discovered a DVD set on special offer, featuring not just this, the original film, but the two sequels as well.
 We watched them with our sons - teenagers by then - and I was pleased to find that it was well worth seeing again.

 Now we're introducing some teenage friends to suitable items in our DVD collection, and suggested this to them.